 Let’s look at just a few of the pitfalls and realistic things we need to acknowledge about ourselves before we can reach success in finding ‘the one.’

 - Are you as attractive as you think you are?
 Most people are confused about what is considered average.
-On a scale from 1 to 10, average would be a 5 and many fall into the 2 to 3 category.
-This inflated perception of oneself is actually called “self-enhancement.”
+On a scale from 1 to 10, the average would be a 5 and many fall into the 2 to 3 category.
+This inflated perception of oneself is called “self-enhancement.”
 Researchers have shown that people overestimate themselves but are incredibly accurate when describing others.
-You may have been a hottie when you were in your 20s but time has passed and you need to take a good look in the mirror and give yourself a true assessment.
-The issue when it comes to dating is if you think you’re a 7 when you’re actually a 3 and you want to date a 7 that may keep you single longer.
-Conversely, women who are seeking lifelong partners, should choose someone who is a level below her looks, because research shows that couples in which the wife is better looking than the husband tend to be more supportive and positive than other match-ups.
+You may have been a hottie when you were in your 20s but time has passed, and you need to take a good look in the mirror and give yourself an accurate assessment.
+The issue when it comes to dating is if you think you’re a 7 when you’re a 3, and you want to date a 7 that may keep you single longer.
+Conversely, women who are seeking lifelong partners should choose someone who is a level below her looks, because research shows that couples in which the wife is better looking than the husband tend to be more supportive and positive than other match-ups.

 - Are you a bad dater?
-Let’s face it, if you haven’t dated since high school or college and now find yourself single, it’s not a surprise that you don’t know a lot about the art of dating.
-No matter how you meet, there is always a first date and you need to do the dance and do it right in order to connect with someone.
-By the same token, if you expect to have an instant spark or fireworks on a first date and won’t go on second date with someone because you didn’t get those feelings, then you’ll probably be single for a long time.
+Let’s face it; if you haven’t dated since high school or college and now find yourself single, it’s not a surprise that you don’t know a lot about the art of dating.
+No matter how you meet, there is always the first date, and you need to do the dance and do it right to connect with someone.
+By the same token, if you expect to have an instant spark or fireworks on a first date and won’t go on the second date with someone because you didn’t get those feelings, then you’ll probably be single for a long time.
 Studies have been done that show couples that were not initially attracted when they first met, who are still married for many years, so don’t be afraid to give someone another shot.

 - Are you an over communicator?
-So you get through the first date and that person wants to see you again.
-This doesn’t mean you’re in a relationship, it means you’re getting to know each other but don’t be too overly eager.
+So you get the first date, and that person wants to see you again.
+This doesn’t mean you’re in a relationship; it means you’re getting to know each other but don’t be too overly eager.
 What do I mean?
 Some think they need to text someone 5 to 10 times a day.
-This is not appropriate, particularly when people have so much coming at them through email, text, social media, online dating, etc. Save the texting for logistics and do the communicating face to face; and whatever you do don’t get pissed off because someone is not texting you back immediately; people have jobs, kids and things to do.
-Just because someone is not constantly reaching out or responding quickly to your texts, does not mean they’re not interested.
+This is not appropriate, mainly when people have so much coming at them through email, text, social media, online dating, etc. Save the texting for logistics and do the communicating face to face; and whatever you do don’t get pissed off because someone is not texting you back immediately; people have jobs, kids and things to do.
+Just because someone is not always reaching out or responding quickly to your texts, does not mean they’re not interested.